jejjohnson/jbayesevt/notes/motivation.md

 A figure showcasing how the location, scale and shape correspond to different distribution shapes.
 For example, 1) the location parameter can represent the location shifts in maxima, 2) the scale parameter can demonstrate the scale shift in maxima which represents the change in variability, and 3) the shape parameter can demonstrate the distribution shape change which represents a change in symmetry. [[Kodra & Ganguly (2014)](https://doi.org/10.1038/srep05884)]
 ```
 ***

+### What We Want to Know?

+However, we want to know:
+- What...?
+When...?
+How...?
+- Can we predict (anticipate the frequency) of extreme events?
+- Human Risk assessment --> hobsow?

+**How ongoing climate change affects the frequency and intensity of the extreme events**.

+--> Can we attribute specific covariates to extreme events.

+***

+#### Common Objectives

+**Estimation**.
+Can we estimate the value that occurs, on average, once every 1,000 years, i.e., the 1,000 return level.

+**Process Identification**.
+Cn we identify environmental covariates that drive extremes.

+**Hypothesis Testing**.
+Can we confirm that the likelihood of an extreme event is changing over time?

+**Comparisons**.
+Can we determine if two locations are asymptotically dependent?

+**Projections**.
+Can we project the change in the $99.9^{th}$ percentile in the year 2050?

+***